DataMuse vs Streamlit Cloud

 - Who is it best for?

-- It's best for researchers and teams needing easy data analysis.
+- It is best for researchers and enterprise teams needing easy-to-use data analysis tools.

 - What is this tool?